 The Law School launched the International Immersion Program (IIP) in February 2012 to provide support to students seeking substantive, immersive international experiences and to help prepare students to enter an increasingly globalized profession.
 An IIP trip includes preparation sessions in Chicago, lectures and other substantive academic programming in the host country, and a post-trip seminar.
 The IIP budget comes from both participant-raised funds and the Law School resources.
 All international programs are subject to change due to the security situation in host countries.

-Each student may apply for any or all of the trips offered, but may participate in no more than one IIP-funded trip during their time at the Law School.
+Each student may apply for any or all of the trips offered, but may participate in no more than one IIP-funded trip during his/her time at the Law School.
 An IIP member is expected to participate fully in all his trip activities before, during, and after the trip.

 - Research Paper and Trip Report Requirements: Prior to the trips, each participant will choose a trip specific research topic and conduct research.
 Each student’s final research paper will be placed in his or her permanent academic file at the Law School and uploaded on the Library’s site Chicago Unbound.
 IIP participants must submit their research papers no later than 30 days after return from the trip.
 Papers should be 15-20 pages double-spaced.